gruppe-i-co-design/paper/paper.md

 [^seq]: A software program can be created to run tasks concurrently, either on separate processors or through time-slicing, however for our comparison we will consider a single-core computer running a sequential program.

 Although utilizing parallelism in hardware has many benefits, it also comes with the drawback of requiring specialized hardware resources.
-In @fig:hardware-utilization we can clearly see that the resources needed for odd-even sort, which is highly parallelized, are substantially larger than selection sort and linear cell sort, which don't utilize parallelism to the same degree.
-Further the pure software implementation of either algorithm requires no extra hardware resources besides the generic processor.
+In @fig:hardware-utilization we can see that the resources needed for odd-even sort, which is highly parallelized, are substantially larger than selection sort and linear cell sort, which don't utilize parallelism to the same degree.
+Further, the pure software implementation of either algorithm requires no extra hardware resources besides the generic processor.

 # Conclusion

 We found that the development efforts between software and hardware were particularly highlighted in our project due to lack of knowledge.
-However the extensive development activities are still a major factor causing hardware development to be more labor-intensive than software development.
+However, the extensive development activities are still a major factor causing hardware development to be more labour-intensive than software development.
 Further utilizing parallelism in hardware can substantially increase the speed of the algorithm at the cost of requiring more hardware resources.
-Hence there is a trade-off to make between multiplexing the algorithm in time or in space depending on the context of the application.
+Hence there is a trade-off to make between multiplexing the algorithm in time or space depending on the context of the application.

 # References {-}